From Our Family to Yours

 An array of coffee varietals are cultivated under an ecological method called Milpa: an ancient Mayan tradition that consists of cultivating corn, squash, beans and plantains alongside the coffee plants.
 This cohabitation method allows for nutrient balance, preventing the exhaustion and erosion of the soil, as well as providing optimal conditions for superior coffee harvests.

-Pests are controlled through awareness.
 Beans that could potentially fall causing contamination are picked to prevent broca, a resilient pest that burrows into coffee cherries.
+Pests are controlled through awareness and not with chemicals.

 Specialty grade coffees are cultivated with the highest artisanal standards and detailed care.